Reasons I dislike the theatre business model

 1.No control on demand:

-Picture this—you're a cinema owner, and you've done everything in your power to create a fantastic movie-watching experience.
-The seats are the most comfortable seats in the world and the popcorn is the most delicious popcorn in the world.
+Picture this.
+You are a cinema owner, and you have done everything in your power to create a fantastic movie watching experience.
+The seats are the most comfortable in the world, and the popcorn is the most delicious in the world.

-You even cut the ticket prices significantly.
-But here's the catch: you have no control over the quality of the films themselves.
+You even cut ticket prices significantly.
+But here is the catch.
+You have no control over the quality of the films themselves.

-If the producers make a dud, people just won't show up.
-Not enough occupancy translates to lower-than-expected revenue and in turn profit. (if at all)
+If the producers make a dud, people simply will not show up.
+Low occupancy translates to lower than expected revenue and, in turn, little to no profit.

 2. The rise of OTT:

-Now, I'm not saying that OTT will completely obliterate traditional theaters, but they have undeniably raised the barriers to going for a film.
+Now, I am not saying that OTT platforms will completely obliterate traditional theatres, but they have undeniably raised the bar for going out to watch a film.

-You become more selective about the type of film you want to go out on.
-It needs to be a "theatre experience".
-You want to go for a Nolan film or the IMAX experience.
-You may even skip a wonderful romcom if you know it’s not a “theatre film”.
+People become more selective about the kind of movie they choose to see in a theatre.
+It needs to feel like a true theatre experience.
+You are more inclined to go for a Nolan film or an IMAX screening.
+You may even skip a wonderful romantic comedy if you know it is not meant to be a big screen experience.

-Also, OTT makes more economic sense.
-Even if you are paying for Hotstar, Netflix, Amazon Prime, HBO Max, Zee, Sony Live, Jio Cinema, Hulu & more.
-(The average ticket price for PVR Inox is close to Rs200 and that’s 1 film.)
+OTT platforms also make more economic sense.
+Even if you are paying for Hotstar, Netflix, Amazon Prime, and other services, the cost often feels justified.
+The average ticket price for PVR Inox is close to Rs 200, and that amount gets you just one film.

 3. The enigma of seasonal content:

-As a theatre owner, you are meticulously assessing various factors such as budget, actors, music, and historical success rate when deciding which films to screen.
-You carefully crunch the numbers, analyze past trends, and consider market indicators, leaving no stone unturned in your pursuit of making informed choices.
-However, despite your thorough calculations and strategic planning, there's always the possibility that things may not unfold as planned.
-It could just be the film or the audience reception or the timing or a global pandemic or some other external factor.
+As a theatre owner, you meticulously assess various factors such as budget, actors, music, and historical success rates when deciding which films to screen.
+You crunch the numbers, analyze past trends, and consider market indicators, leaving no stone unturned in your pursuit of informed decisions.
+However, despite thorough calculations and strategic planning, there is always the possibility that things may not unfold as expected.
+It could be the film itself, audience reception, timing, a global pandemic, or some other external factor.

 Just look at the change in the language mix for films in India, in the past 3 years.
 Who was predicting this back in 2019?
 Bollywood certainly wasn’t.